joeltavarezestevez/phpLoginExample/README.md

 This is an example of a Simple PHP Login connected with a MySQL Database.

-This example include the use of sessions control with PHP and Session expiring.
+This example include the use of sessions control with PHP and session expiring.

-Also includes how to block

 ## Getting Started